 Step 2: Adding AWS Elastic Beanstalk support to our Laravel project

 To configure our AWS Elastic Beanstalk environment via code, we have to create a directory called “.ebextensions” inside our Laravel project.
 Files inside “.ebextensions” are considered as the configuration settings of our Elastic Beanstalk environment.
-We could change the settings our environment in this directory.
+We could change the settings of our environment in this directory.

 - Create a directory “.ebextensions” inside the Laravel project.

-- Create a file called “01_setup.config” in it.
+- Create a file called “01_setup.config”? in it.

 The naming of files inside the .ebextension is important.
-Beanstalk runs the files in an alphabetical order.
+Beanstalk runs the files in alphabetical order.
 It is a best practice to prefix numbers to the name of the files.